 - Previous address details;

-- Credit or debit card details;
+- Credit or debit card details, bank account details;

-- Special categories of personal information such as gender and/or nationality and country of residence;
+Special categories of personal information such as

 - In certain circumstances, utility bills, bank statements or copies of official identity records such as passports, driving licences or birth and marriage certificates; and